Ruben-2828/RL-Godot-Pedestrian-Simulation/readme.md

     ```
     conda activate myenv
     ```
-4. **Install the dependencies**: You can install the dependencies of this project using this following commands:
+4. **Install the dependencies**: You can install the dependencies of this project using the requirements.txt file:
+    ```
+    pip install -r requirements.txt
+    ```
+5. **Alternative**: If you want to install the dependencies one by one, you can do it using the following commands:
     ```
     pip install godot-rl
     ```